choudharydhruv/deepRL-projects-udacity/README.md

 # Project 2: Continous Control

-For this environment we will train a multi-jointed arm that tracks a spgerical ball
+For this environment we will train a multi-jointed arm that tracks a spherical ball